akb825/Cuttlefish/README.md

 * Windows (requires Visual Studio 2015 or later)
 * Mac OS X

-# Building
+# Building and Installing

+[CMake](https://cmake.org/) is used as the build system.
+The way to invoke CMake differs for different platforms.

+## Linux/Mac OS X

-Building is done with CMake.
-To build a release build, execute the following commands:
+To create a release build, execute the following commands:

 	Cuttlefish$ mkdir build
 	Cuttlefish$ cd build